qwert-2019/AnnChain/docs/cmd.md

 # AnnChain Command Tool

 This document is about AnnChain's usage.
-It does not involve AnnChain installation, node deployment and start-up.
+It does not involve Annchain installation, node deployment and start-up.
 This note uses gtool to deploy and execute smart contracts, also can use the Go/Java SDK to perform contract-related operations.

 ## Create Account